luishocke/project-starter-gatsby/README.md

 - [styled-components](https://www.styled-components.com/)

 ## Style guide
-Follows the eslint Airbnb Styleguide.
+Follows the eslint airbnb Styleguide (added some rules to comply with prettier).

 ## Development